robric/wiki-contrail-controller/DevCloud-with-Contrail-setup-instructions.md

 In your host machine, use the instructions [here](https://cwiki.apache.org/confluence/display/CLOUDSTACK/Setting+up+CloudStack+Development+Environment) to setup a CloudStack development environment.

 ### Setting up VirtualBox
-* Install VirtualBox for your environment from [here](https://www.virtualbox.org/wiki/Downloads).
+* Install VirtualBox for your host environment from [here](https://www.virtualbox.org/wiki/Downloads).
 * Create and config a "host-only" network in VirtualBox, if you don't have one (or have just installed VirtualBox).
     * To create a network, go to File -> Preferences -> Network -> "Add host only network", it would usually have a name like vboxnet0 etc. (Windows Only: You don't have to perform the Add host only network" step, move on to step 3.2)
     * To config the network created in step 3.1, right click and select "Edit host-only network", then uncheck "Enable server" in the "DHCP server" tab